 - Ongoing Administration: The MEP sponsor handles the majority of the administrative tasks, including compliance with IRS and Department of Labor requirements, filing necessary forms, and managing plan assets.

-The particular, financial-based benefits for your Omaha, NE small business retirement plan is dependent upon which plan you choose.
-However, a small business retirement plan, whichever one you choose, has universal benefits.
-60% of employees responded to a survey stating it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The specific, financial-based benefits for your Omaha, NE small business retirement plan will largely be based on the specific plan you choose.
+That said, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+Over half of workers say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Companies and employees will both enjoy:

 Employee Benefits